Basil 101: How to Prune Basil for the Best Basil Harvest

 You probably can already see how pruning your basil plants will help you.
 The pruned plants will be bushier and healthier, and easier to harvest.
 If you don’t prune your basil regularly, it can get long and spindly, directing its energy into growing upward to get more sunlight.
 The basil leaves simply won’t be as tender and sweet on neglected plants.

-Snip Your Flowers
+Trim Your Basil Flowers

 Another trick for keeping your plants productive is to snip the basil flowers as soon as you see them before your basil bolts.
 When the flower buds start to form, they look like a small pyramid or stack of leaves growing out of the top of the plant.
 Use scissors or even your fingers to pinch that off before basil flowers form.